hulvdan/cookier/TASKS_HULVDAN.md

 x stats: % Explosion Damage + Size x StatType_ATTACK_SPEED correct scaling x ref FrameGame / FrameVisual.
-Gameplay must use only FrameGame x pause works
+Gameplay must use only FrameGame x Пауза (P в вебе, ESC/P на десктопе) x not giving stat on buying item if it has condition

 * stats: % Burning Speed: Increases or decreases the rate of which Burn ticks for damage.
-* not giving stat on buying item if it has condition
+* pause: unpause on touch
+* pause: touch support
 * using `value_multiplier` with stat that has `is_percent=true` can confuse people. assert that value_multiplier && is_percent is false during codegen
 * explosion: damage scalings (look at brotato)